sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-04-cloudformation-parameters-basic.md

 ##### ConstraintDescription (non-required)

-Used for custom error messages when an input violation occurs
+Used for custom error messages when an input violation occurs.
+The below presents a custom message that shows the user how to correctly enter a value

 ```json
 {